nachouve/geofier/README.md

 * PHP >= 5.3.1
 * PHP PDO ( http://www.php.net/manual/en/book.pdo.php ): to DB access
+* PHP_OCI for Oracle DB access
 * Slim PHP micro framework ( http://www.slimframework.com/ ): to create REST API

+Depending of your db, you need install php5-pgsql, php5-mysql, php5-sqlite and/or php-oci8.
+Please, ensure you have properlly installed and working with your web server.

 ### Installation and Usage